Pooper Scooper Parkland FL

 What can you do to ensure you properly dispose of it?

 There are numerous ways in which you safely dispose of the poop.
 Firstly, you can ensure that you have adequate special biodegradable pick-up bags for every time your dog poops and then dispose of it in the garbage.
 Another method is flushing the poop down your toilet.

-You can also ensure that is properly disposed of professionally by hiring a poop removal service.
+You can also ensure that it is properly disposed of professionally by hiring a poop removal service.

-In Conclusion, are you a good neighbor dog owner?
-Do you help to prevent environmental contamination by picking up and properly disposing of your dog’s feces?
+In conclusion, are you a good neighbor and dog owner?
+Do you help to prevent environmental pollution by picking up and properly disposing of your dog’s feces?
 Here are some good reasons to “Pick-Up After Your Dog:”

-Dog feces and urine can result in lawn burn or dead patches.
+Dog feces and urine can result in lawn burns or dead patches.
 When it’s your dog on your neighbor’s lawn, it causes a great deal of hostility–toward you, and your dog.
 Eliminate it!
 After a day of baking in the sun, the odor from dog feces can become offensive.
 It can ruin a good pair of shoes.
 Parks belong to everyone, not just your dogs.
-Kids play on the grass, and families enjoy picnicking, dog feces takes the joy out of outdoors activities.
-Call Best Friend Butler we would love to help.
+Kids play on the grass, and families enjoy picnicking.
+Dog feces takes the joy out of outdoor activities.
+Call Best Friend Butler.
+We would love to help.